farshed/farshed.github.io/src/content/blog/four-decades-of-intelligent-machines.md

 ## The 40 Year Cycle

-A recurring pattern can be discerned if one examines the history of computing.
+A recurring pattern can be observed if one examines the history of computing.
 It seems that roughly every 40 years or so, a major technological breakthrough happens that drives growth and sets the direction for the next 40 years.

 ### 1900 - 1940